lucasaires98/ConvolutionalNeuralNetwork/README.md

 Dear,

-Highly reccomend you to use the Google Colab link at the beggining instead of other environment!
+Highly reccomend you to use the Google Colab link at the beggining of the code instead of using other environment!

 Best Regards,
 Lucas Aires.